goh-chunlin/my-learning-notes/object-oriented-analysis-and-design/README.md

-# Object Oriented Analysis and Design
+# Object-Oriented Analysis and Design

 This section basically is my notes taken while I was reading the book **Head First Object-Oriented Analysis & Design** from O'Reilly.
 This book helps me to learn and understand the key concepts and stages in object-oriented analysis and design.